kimmo1019/hicGAN/README.md

 You need to generate your own test data in `npy` format and use `DATA_PATH` to load it.
 The predcited data will be saved in `SAVE_DIR` folder.

-Feel free to contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem in implementing your own hicGAN model.
+Feel free to contact `liuqiao@stanford.edu` if you have any problem in implementing your own hicGAN model.

 # Citation
 **Liu Q**, Lv H, Jiang R. hicGAN infers super resolution Hi-C data with generative adversarial networks[J].
 Bioinformatics, 2019, 35(14): i99-i107.